 Allowing your end-users unfettered access to social media sites creates additional risk for your organization.
 There is a common misconception that anything posted on a social media site is inherently safe to click on.
 Social media companies are not able to fully vet every link posted on their site, and malicious software spreads easily this way.
 Even when the link appears to be from a trusted source, there is always the possibility that the poster’s account was compromised by an attacker who will then post a dangerous link.
 There are many examples of organizations being infected through this attack vector.
 According to a recent article, up to 40% of the malware infections on social media sites stem from malicious ads, and 30% come from rogue apps and plug-ins.

 Exceptions do exist, for example, your marketing and business development teams may need access to social media sites to manage campaigns, create posts, and so on.
-This is a legitimate business function and many web filtering packages allow IT to define different security groups, each with their own set of web sites that are allowed.
+This is a legitimate business function and many web filtering packages allow IT to define different security groups, each with its own set of websites that are allowed.
 Individuals that have been granted access to these sites should receive additional training on how to be vigilant when accessing social media while using company assets.

 We recommend organizations carefully consider which social media sites they permit their end-users to access and ensure there is a valid business need to allow access to a particular site.
 Most people carry smartphones nowadays, and it is not unreasonable to ask that your employees utilize their own devices for personal social networking.
 Providing your employees with a “Guest Wireless” network to connect to is a nice perk to encourage the use of their own devices for this purpose.